 Developers stressed the importance of EPA pesticide registration to facilitate state regulation and to allow biotech insects to enter international trade.
 Developers also noted that the EPA has the strongest technical expertise for reviewing biotech insects.
-Accordingly, Congress should instruct the EPA to delineate a clear regulatory pathway for biotech insects intended for pest management.
-Congress should also ensure that the EPA has sufficient staffing and technical expertise to regulate such insects.
-When conducting regulatory review, the EPA should consult with the FDA for traits related to
+Accordingly, Congress should instruct the EPA to delineate a clear regulatory pathway for biotech insects intended for pest review but may require APHIS permitting for interstate movement, imports, and exports.
+These changes would better align APHIS regulation with international norms for scientific risk assessment.